 As a childcare professional, it is your primary responsibility to ensure the children’s welfare.
-To be able to do that, you need to have the skills and knowledge in attending different emergencies as well as day-to-day operations.
+To do that, you need to have the skills and knowledge to attend to different emergencies and day-to-day operations.

 Consider the following safety recommendations when pursuing a career in child care.

-All childcare workers in Australia are required to have an advanced credential in providing first aid, particularly in asthma and anaphylaxis management.
+All childcare workers in Australia must have an advanced credential in providing first aid, particularly in asthma and anaphylaxis management.
 This requirement is mandated by the ACECQA or the Australian Children’s Education and Authority.

 Children spend a lot of time in childcare facilities.
 All areas must be designed and built with the children’s safety in mind.